nusrat3657/nusrat3657/README.md

 - 🌱 I’m currently learning HTML, CSS, JavaScript, and various web development frameworks.
 - 💼 Looking for opportunities to collaborate on open source projects and to contribute to meaningful web applications.
-- ⚡ Fun fact: I love solving puzzles and playing chess in my free time.
+- ⚡ Fun fact: I love wathicng movies and playing mobile games in my free time.

 ## 🛠️ Skills